 Without a native mobile app, it would be such a pain to use on your mobile device.
 Scrolling, editing, reviewing reports with a web app – it’s an absolute nightmare to use a complex page like this on your phone.
 Properly designed apps solve this problem.

-If you are thinking about using your phone for complex reporting, calculations, numbers, then you should know that it will be almost impossible to use these tools without a dedicated app.
+If you are thinking about using your phone for cmplex reporting, calculations, numbers, then you should know that it will be almost impossible to use these tools without a dedicated mobile app.

-When your solution caters mostly for users who are offline-aficionados, then it’s much better to develop an app where the user can access the desired data whenever it’s needed.
+When your solution caters mostly for users who are offline-aficionados, then it’s much better to develop a mobile app where the user can access the desired data whenever it’s needed.

 Here are some examples: